We are delighted to announce that we now provide dynamic workshops to second level students across the country.

 Ethics is defined as “Moral principles that govern a person's behaviour or the conducting of an activity”.
 We are all guided by our principles, and charities like Dogs Trust face ethical dilemmas constantly.
 Upon doing our research we discovered that an emphasis on ethics in education has shown to help children to make sound choices, discover and evaluate their opinions and helps them to make thoughtful and confident decisions.
 It became clear then, that an ethics workshop was the perfect way to launch into secondary schools.
-It is our hope that this is the first workshop of many that we will deliver to schools across Ireland, in annual visits.

 To learn more about our Ethics workshop, check out our March blog post.

 Dogs are incredible animals.
 They are intelligent, sensitive, and complicated.
 They have feelings just as any human does, yet we often expect them to live in our world, without understanding how that may affect them.
 We believe everyone should have a basic understanding of dog body language, and this workshop is designed to guide teenagers through the basics.
 Dominance theory?
 Long outdated.
 A waggy tail equals a happy dog?
 Not neccessarily.
 Book this lesson, and your local Education and Community Officer can debunk the myths and help your students have a better understanding of dogs.

 Every year we visit hundreds of schools and work with thousands of young people encouraging their personal development while supporting the curriculum.
 Our trained and experienced team are fully equipped to deliver engaging and interactive lessons to your class, with minimal assistance required from you.